limestonenetworks/knowledge-base/doc/source/operatingsystem_support/VMWare_ESXi_6.5_root_Account_Lockout.rst

 attacks.
 In this article we will be using ESXi 6.5.

 **What is a brute force attack?**
 A brute force attack is a method of trial-and-error (guess work) to obtain user information, typically a password.
 An attacker will use automated software to guess the password, normally for the root or administrator user accounts, on a continuous basis.

 When an attacker attempts to brute force their way in or a user simply forgets the root password and triggers the account lockout the
 ESXi 6.5 system will disable the root account from being able to access the vSphere web client for 15 minutes by default. if the system is under a brute force attack it will have hundreds if not thousands of failed login attempts, due to this, the system may become inaccessible for an indefinite amount of time.
 The following steps will show you how to regain access to your hosts vSphere web client and how to either disable_ this feature **(This is not recommended)** or by pass it completely.

 **Here we'll start with the recommend course of action in the event you find yourself locked out of the web client.**

 .. _here:

-- First you will need to restart the management agents.
+- First you will need to restart management agents.
 The following sub-steps will walk you through how to do this but you will need to be logged into the `KVMoIP-IPMI <https://limestonenetworks-knowledge-base.readthedocs.io/en/master/limestone_addon_services/kvmoip/access_server_ipmi.html>`_.

    - Login to your server
    - Click on **Troubleshooting Options** → **Restart Management Agents** → Press **F11** to restart agents, here you'll see that you also have an option to **Collect extra troubleshooting information**.
 Check the box if you'd like.

 .. image:: /image/ManagementAgents1.png
 .. image:: /image/ManagementAgents2.png
 .. image:: /image/ManagementAgents3.png

 - Now that you have access to the vSphere web client with the root account we'll walk through the steps of creating a new user and new roles which new users can be added to.
 This will allow you to access the web client even if the root account is locked, the permissions this account has is entirely up to you.
    - Creating a new user is simple, click on **Host** → **Manage** → **Security and users** tab → click on **users** → then simply **+Add user**
    - Creating permissions - permissions or **Roles** are used to provide certain users with a certain amount of access.
 Click on **Host** → **Manage** → **Security and users** tab → here you will click on **Roles** which is located right below **Users** → **+Add role**.
    - With the new user and role created, you'll need to add this new user to the new role.
-Click on **Host** → **Actions** this option will be located on the **Host** window where you'll find Hardware, Performance, and System Information → click on **Permissions** → **Add user** → choose the user you created → choose the role you created → click on **add role** at the bottom right of the window you are in.
+Click on **Host** → **Actions** this option will be located on the **Host** window where you'll find Hardware, Performance, and System Information → click on **Permissions** →
+   **Add user** → choose the user you created → choose the role you created → click on **add role** at the bottom right of the window you are in.
    - Now you can login using the new user account you have created.
 Keep in mind however, the username you choose will need to be something an attacker is unaware of or else you risk a brute force on that user account, it's best to keep away from publicly available information as usernames.

 .. _disable: